 How to Energise your Acting and Drama

-Confident performance and daily rehearsals are heightened by knowing yourself well through Alexander Technique, increasing poise and buoyancy.
-And also for poise and buoyancy and lightness.
-Combine with fine-tuning your character physically and emotionally, now you can learn special skills to play your part well.
+Gain a confident performance with increased sense of ease; daily rehearsals are energised by knowing yourself through Alexander Technique Combined with fine-tuning your character physically and emotionally, now you can learn special skills to play your part well.

 How Alexander Technique came to be known.